Formal Contracts Mitigate Social Dilemmas in Multi-Agent RL

-\paragraph{Optimization Details} In all methods, we used a learning rate of $\alpha = 10^{-4}$.
+In all methods, we used a learning rate of $\alpha = 10^{-4}$.
 Experimentation with $\alpha = 10^{-2}, 10^{-6}, 10^{-8}, 10^{-10}$, as well as a linearly decaying learning schedule from $\alpha=10^{-2}$ to $10^{-10}$, none of which improved performance on any method, the smaller learning rates significantly degrading the sample efficiency of the methods involved.

 Training happened using stochastic gradient descent, with $30$ SGD updates per training iteration and a momentum of $0.99$.
-For all methods but the negotiation stage of contract training (i.e. training $\pi^n$), training batches consisted of $12000$ sampled timesteps for the static dilemmas, and $120000$ sampled timesteps for the dynamic games, all of them with minibatches of size $4092$.
-Other minibatch values attempted for these methods were $128, 256, 1024$ and $40000$, all of which were found to degrade the performance, the first two very significantly.
-However, in training $\pi^n$, we restricted ourselves to 10\% of timesteps used in training $\pi^s$ (and the baseline algorithms), and therefore found that sampling $128$ episodes per training iteration, and using a minibatch size of $128$ (in all domains) was sufficient for strong performance.
+For all methods second phase of MOCA, training batches consisted of ${12000}$ sampled timesteps for the static dilemmas, and ${120000}$ sampled timesteps for the dynamic games, all of them with minibatches of size ${4092}$.
+Other minibatch values attempted for these methods were $128, 256, {1024}$ and ${40000}$, all of which were found to degrade the performance, the first two very significantly.
+However, in training $\boldsymbol\bpi(s, \boldsymbol{\btheta})$, we restricted ourselves to 10\% of timesteps used in training $\boldsymbol\bpi(\boldsymbol 0, \boldsymbol 0)$ (and the baseline algorithms), and therefore found that sampling $128$ episodes per training iteration, and using a minibatch size of $128$ (in all domains) was sufficient for strong performance.